-My recipeSweet potatoes are the key ingredient in the flavor of this burger!
+My recipeSweet potatoes add incredible flavor to this burger!
 Save time by microwaving those puppies!
 For this recipe, poke holes in two, large potatoes on both sides with a fork.
 Place potatoes on a microwave safe plate and nuke for 8 minutes, adding time if not fork-tender.
 Set aside and allow to cool.
 Rinse and drain 1 can of black beans.
 Place in microwave safe bowl and cook for 3 minutes.
 Smash 3/4 of the beans with a fork until a paste is formed.
 Set aside.
 Chop 1/2 cup red onion in food processor until onion becomes a liquid.
-I think this adds moisture to the burgers, but feel free to leave it chunky for crunchiness.
+This adds moisture to the burgers, but feel free to leave it chunky for crunchiness.
 Grind 1/2 cup pecans in a food processor until mealy.
 I used frozen pecans from my freezer.
 The Magic Bullet works great for this recipe.
-I used it for the onion and the pecans.
 Boil 1 cup of brown rice according to package directions.
 Set aside.
-Combine 2 1/2 tsp ground cumin, 1 tsp paprika, 1/4 tsp chipotle powder, 1 Tbsp brown sugar, 1/2 tsp salt and 1/4 tsp pepper.
-Combine smashed and whole beans, brown rice, mashed sweet potatoes, pecan meal, red onion and spices along with 2 cloves minced garlic.
-Mix well, using a burger press to form into patties, placing each burger on a prepared baking sheet.
-Drizzle a bit of olive oil onto a silicone mat or parchment paper lined baking sheet to add flavor and avoid sticking.
-Place formed patties in preheated oven at 375°.
-Cook for 35-40 minutes, flipping after 20 minutes.
-Serve on sesame or bun of your choosing.
-I dressed with sliced avocado, mayo, ketchup and some fresh parsley and cilantro.
+Measure 2 1/2 tsp ground cumin, 1 tsp paprika, 1/4 tsp chipotle powder, 1 Tbsp brown sugar, 1/2 tsp salt and 1/4 tsp pepper.
+Combine smashed and whole beans, brown rice, sweet potatoes, pecan meal, red onion and spices with 2 cloves minced garlic.
+Mix well.
+Form into patties, placing each burger on a lightly oiled baking sheet lined with a silicone mat or parchment paper .
+Bake in preheated oven at 375°.
+Cook 35-40 minutes, flipping after 20 minutes.
+Serve on a sesame bun.
+Dress with sliced avocado, mayo, ketchup, fresh parsley, and cilantro.
 I guarantee, you will not miss the meat in this burger!
 This is a very messy burger.
-But, if a burger ain’t messy, it ain’t a good burger ya’ll! *something you may not know: eating even a few meatless meals a week provides health benefits!
+If a burger ain’t messy, it ain’t a good burger ya’ll! *something you may not know: eating even a few meatless meals a week provides health benefits!
 Vegetarian diets are associated with weight loss, reduced risk of heart disease, and lower blood pressure.
-Vegetarian meals are typically lower in saturated fat, higher in fiber, potassium, and contribute an array of vitamins and minerals. *Plant proteins are incased in plant cell walls which makes it a bit harder to digest than animal proteins.
-Building a protein-rich veggie meal is an important part of getting adequate protein.
-Be sure to include plenty of whole grains, beans, peas, lentils, and tofu. *Cheese, eggs, milk, and yogurt are good sources of protein and calcium.
-If you prefer to pass on dairy, eating loads of dark green, leafy vegetables and drink non-dairy milk fortified with calcium.
-Eating calcium-fortified cereals is good practice as well. links in this post are purple.
-Purchasing items from these links may result in a small profit for my website.
+Plant based meals are typically lower in saturated fat, higher in fiber, potassium, and contribute an array of vitamins and minerals. *Plant proteins are incased in plant cell walls which makes it a bit harder to digest than animal proteins.
+Building a protein-rich meal is an important part of getting adequate protein when going meatless.
+Include plenty of whole grains, beans, peas, lentils, and tofu. *Cheese, eggs, milk, and yogurt are good sources of protein and calcium.
+If you prefer to pass on dairy, eat dark green, leafy vegetables and choose soy or other plant based milk fortified with calcium.
+Including calcium-fortified cereals is good practice as well.
+Purchasing items from links in this post may result in a small profit for my website.
 Your support is greatly appreciated!

 Strawberry Cream Cheese Pie Cream Cheese Pie